awsdocs/iam-user-guide/doc_source/troubleshoot_general.md

 # Troubleshooting General Issues<a name="troubleshoot_general"></a>

-Use the information here to help you diagnose and fix access\-denied or other common issues that you might encounter when working with AWS Identity and Access Management \(IAM\)\.
+Use the information here to help you diagnose and fix access\-denied or other common issues when you work with AWS Identity and Access Management \(IAM\)\.

 **Topics**
 + [I Lost My Access Keys](#troubleshoot_general_access-keys)